 Building a Business Empire

-As head of SMC, he diversified it from a single brewery under La Fabrica de Cerveza de San Miguel into a conglomerate with businesses in food and beverages, packaging, fuel and oil, power, and infrastructure.
+Upon heading SMC, he was able to diversify it in 2008 from a single brewery under La Fabrica de Cerveza de San Miguel into a conglomerate with various businesses in food and beverages, packaging, fuel and oil, power, and infrastructure.
 Now there are approximately 30,000 direct employees in the company, making it one of the nation’s largest employers.
 It has come far from its establishment in 1890 with currently more than 100 major facilities in the Philippines, Southeast Asia, China, Australia, and New Zealand.

 The word San Miguel is now associated not only with beer but with landmark projects through SMC Infrastructure.
-It was SMC who is behind the Tarlac-Pangasinan-La Union Expressway (TPLEX), South Luzon Expressway (SLEX), the Skyway System, the NAIA Expressway (NAIAX), the Boracay Airport, the MRT-7 rail and road project, and the Bulacan Bulk Water Supply Project.
-Its next notable construction project is the P 734-billion Bulacan International Airport (also called as New Manila International Airport) which is located in the coastal town of Bulakan, aimed to decongest the existing Ninoy Aquino International Airport.
+It was SMC who built the Tarlac-Pangasinan-La Union Expressway (TPLEX), South Luzon Expressway (SLEX), the Skyway System, the NAIA Expressway (NAIAX), the Boracay Airport, the MRT-7 rail and road project, and the Bulacan Bulk Water Supply Project.
+Its next notable construction project is the P 734-billion Bulacan International Airport (sometimes New Manila International Airport) which is located in the coastal town of Bulakan, aimed to decongest the existing Ninoy Aquino International Airport.